TexasInstruments/mcupsdk-core-k3/docs_src/docs/api_guide/components/tools/tools_sysfw.md

 The TIFS logs shall be available at the UART1 (/dev/ttyUSB1).
 Alternatively it can be obtained from the TIFS memory address as per the \htmllink{http://downloads.ti.com/tisci/esd/latest/4_trace/trace.html#trace-memory-buffer-location, system firmware documentation}
 \endcond

+### SYSFW Trace Parser {#SYSFW_TRACE_PARSER}
+After taking the TIFS logs as in above section, it can be parsed using the sysfw_trace_parser.py script.
+This will decode the hex trace values and gives readable text file as output.
+Using this, the user can interpret the log and debug.

+- Run the python script on the Windows command prompt (`cmd.exe`) or Linux bash shell with the required arguments to parse the
+TIFS logs.

+\code
+    cd ${SDK_INSTALL_PATH}/tools/sysfw/trace_parser
+    python sysfw_trace_parser.py --log_file ${SYSFW_LOG_FILE} --output_file ${TRACE_OUTPUT_TEXT_FILE}
+\endcode

+- To know about the arguments, run the script with help option.

+\code
+    python sysfw_trace_parser.py --help
+\endcode

+- For more details, refer \htmllink{https://downloads.ti.com/tisci/esd/latest/4_trace/trace.html, system firmware trace layer documentation}

 \cond SOC_AM62AX || SOC_AM62PX
 ## SYSFW Secure Debug Certificate Generation {#SECURE_DEBUG_CERT}